-At the Law Office of Silverman, Mack & Associates, we understand that all issues regarding child support, alimony and child custody can be highly stressful and emotional.
+At Silverman and Mack, LLC, we understand that all issues regarding child support, alimony and child custody can be highly stressful and emotional.
 If you believe your former spouse has violated court-ordered decisions, we will fight for you and your children.
 If you are being accused of being in contempt of court, our team of experienced attorneys will help make your voice heard in court.
 Contact us to schedule a consultation and to discuss your case with a family law attorney in Gainesville, FL.

 What Is Contempt?